artsy/eigen/HACKS.md

 - icon animation to work properly on android
 - palette v3 colors

-## react-native-mapbox-gl/maps - 8.2.0-beta2 postinstall script
+## react-native-mapbox-gl/maps - postinstall script

 #### When can we remove this:

-Now.
+When react-native-mapbox adds the events framework as dependency, tried removed in 8.4.0 and was getting a crash on startup do to missing framework.

 #### Explanation/Context:

 We had issues with our archive becoming invalid and failing to export when we updated mapbox and cocoapods

 - mapbox released a beta version that fixed the issue for our setup
-- this also required a patch to fix types
 - See issues here: https://github.com/CocoaPods/CocoaPods/issues/10385, https://github.com/react-native-mapbox-gl/maps/issues/1097
-- we should update to a non-beta version ASAP

 # android Input placeholder measuring hack